-- In August 2020, the FDA approved Evrysdi as a medicine for SMA of all types in children over two months of age. - Evrysdi boosts the amount of SMN protein produced by SMN2 to achieve protein levels closer to SMN1 if functioning properly. - Evrysdi is taken by mouth once a day.
+In August 2020, the FDA approved Evrysdi as a medicine for SMA of all types.

+- O Evrysdi boosts the amount of SMN protein produced by SMN2 to achieve protein levels closer to SMN1 if functioning properly. - Evrysdi is taken by mouth once a day.